Iraqis vote in parliamentary election as some stage boycott in test for democracy | Politics

 - Iraq

-Iraqis were voting on Sunday in a parliamentary election that many said they would boycott, having lost faith in the democratic system brought in by the U.S.-led invasion of 2003.
+Iraqis were voting in small numbers on Sunday in a parliamentary election that many said they would boycott, having lost faith in the democratic system brought in by the U.S.-led invasion of 2003.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)